The Indiana Geospatial Training Academy is endorsed by the Indiana Geographic Information Council.

 Piedmont, and coastal areas of North Carolina, using GIS, RS, and hydrologic modeling as research tools.

-Kevin Mickey, Director of Professional Development and Geospatial Technologies Education, The Polis Center, Luddy School of Informatics, Computing and Engineering, Indiana University Indianapolis
+Kevin Mickey, Director of Geoinformatics, The Polis Center, Luddy School of Informatics, Computing and Engineering, Indiana University Indianapolis

 Kevin has more than three decades of experience in the design, management, and instruction of introductory thru advanced geospatial courses and education programs for a wide variety of practitioner communities as well as undergraduate and graduate academic audiences.